 Forbidden paradise is what I was calling it before the trip actually.
 My thoughts of Kashmir were the same as rest of the world.
 The very idea of visiting Kashmir makes people nervous and it did the same with me.

 But then things changed when I went and spent some time there, rode my bike through its valleys, and got talking to its people.
 My trip to Kashmir was much more than enjoying the lush green mountains and clicking numerous photos.
-It was an experience in itself, the one that I will cherish for the rest of my life.
+It was an experience in itself, one that I will cherish for the rest of my life.

 The first time I landed in Srinagar was about a decade ago while returning from Ladakh.
 Was I nervous back then?
 Yes definitely.
-I stayed in the city for a night and got out the first thing the next morning.
+I stayed in the city for a night and got out first thing the next morning.

 The same routine followed in the coming years as well.
 Kashmir was just a stopover while we went riding to Ladakh.
-The only place I visited in all these years was the Dal Lake in Srinagar city and that was pretty much it.
+The only place I visited in all these years was Dal Lake in Srinagar city and that was pretty much it.
 Never did it occur to me to spend some time in Kashmir itself and visit the place that is known as a Jannat for its scenic beauty.

 But after exploring the Himalayan regions of Uttarakhand, Himachal, Ladakh, and Spiti for years, Kashmir was bound to happen sooner or later.